Written by Medibank

 A good way to start is by asking them how they’re feeling, and letting them know that you’re there to support them if they need it.
 You can also help them to get professional support through a GP, or mental health service if they admit they’re struggling.
 Many universities even offer mental health support on campus.

-And remember, if you're a Medibank member with Hospital cover you can ring a mental health professional 24 hours a day 7 days a week on 1800 644 325.~ Mental health information and support is also available for anyone by phoning Beyond Blue on 1300 22 4636.
+And remember, if you're a Medibank health insurance member you can chat to a mental health professional 24 hours a day, 7 days a week at no extra cost.~ Call 1800 644 325 or log in to MyMedibank.
+Mental health information and support is also available for anyone by phoning Beyond Blue on 1300 22 4636.

 Related articles